Datavault-UK/automate-dv/src/dbtvault-dev/docs/metadata.md

 the models themselves.
 This keeps the metadata all in one place and simplifies the use of dbtvault.

 !!! note
-    Target table metadata is no longer required, only the metadata regarding the source is.
+    In v0.5, only source column metadata is necessary, we have removed target column metadata.

-#### Declaring sources in v0.5
+#### Declaring sources

-There is no longer the need to state the source using the ```ref``` macro, the new [macros](macros.md) do this all for you.
+Since v0.5, there is no longer the need to state the source using the ```ref``` macro, the new [macros](macros.md) do this all for you.
 For single source models, just state the name of the source as a string.
 For the case of union models, just state the sources as a list of strings.
 Examples of both of these can be seen below: